 Exposure to carcinogens, mutagens and biological agents

-Regulation 9 requires employers and self-employed workers to report cases of occupational cancer, and any disease or acute illness caused by an occupational exposure to a biological agent.
+Regulation 9 requires employers and self-employed workers to report cases of occupational cancer, and any disease caused by an occupational exposure to a biological agent.

 Cases of cancer must be reported where there is an established causal link between the type of cancer diagnosed, and the hazards to which the person has been exposed through work.
 These hazards include all known human carcinogens and mutagens, including ionising radiation.